- News & events

 FHS Academic Integrity Advisor

-The FHS Academic Integrity Advisor is Dr. Mark Lechner.
+The FHS Academic Integrity Advisor is Dr. David Whitehurst.
 The Advisor is available as a resource for faculty and temporary instructors on policy and reporting procedures, as well as best practices for teaching and classroom management to support academic integrity.
-Instructors should contact and include Dr. Lechner in all instances and reports of academic dishonesty to advise and help develop awareness of trends or patterns that may need to be addressed.
+Instructors should contact and include Dr. Whitehurst in all instances and reports of academic dishonesty to advise and help develop awareness of trends or patterns that may need to be addressed.

 To visit the website of the SFU Academic Integrity Office, please click here.